 Kissy struts in and says, “So, how did it feel to be a robot for a few seconds?”

-“Unbelievable!”
-Jager says, coming in after Kissy.
-“You bought the whole thing!”
+“Unbelievable,” Jager says, coming in after Kissy.
+“You bought the whole thing.”

 “V-victor?”
 I demand.

 “Oh, that happened,” Bucky says.
 “We almost didn’t pull the prank, but we’d been plannin’ it for days and it was a great opportunity.
 Then you came up with that goin’ after me was connected to the attack on Kissy, and it was perfect!”